The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Introduction

-Fundamental work \cite{SYNCBOOK,Report,Pe:Ca,Ba:Pe02} has characterized asymptotic stability of the synchronous solution in terms of the largest transverse Lyapunov exponent, which defines the asymptotic rate of growth or decay of perturbations transverse to the synchronous solution.
-For a given choice of oscillator and coupling function, the master stability function (MSF) \cite{Pe:Ca} identifies intervals of the coupling strength within which the synchronous solution is asymptotically stable for a given network topology.
-A surprising outcome of our work is that by adjusting the coupling strength according to the instantaneous transverse reactivity, we achieve synchronization, both numerically and experimentally, over intervals of the average coupling strength that are significantly broader than those predicted by the MSF analysis for constant coupling \cite{Pe:Ca}.
-In particular, we show that we can significantly lower the minimum coupling strength needed for synchronization and, consequently, the energy expenditure required for synchronization.
-In both natural and artificial networks, this has important benefits in terms of the actuators that can be used to achieve synchronization, as these are typically limited in the duration and overall intensity of the coupling that they can exert.
+A surprising outcome of our work is that by adjusting the coupling strength according to the instantaneous transverse reactivity, we achieve synchronization, both numerically and experimentally, over intervals of the average coupling strength that are significantly broader than those predicted by the MSF analysis for constant \cite{Pe:Ca} or rapidly time-varying \cite{stilwell2006sufficient} coupling.
+In particular, we show that we can significantly lower the minimum coupling strength needed for synchronization, and consequently, the energy expenditure required for synchronization.
+In both natural and artificial networks, this has important benefits regarding the actuators that can be used to achieve synchronization, as these are typically limited in the duration and the overall intensity of the coupling they can exert.

 Overall, we find that combining transient information provided by the transverse reactivity with traditional asymptotic stability analysis provides an exhaustive characterization of the synchronization dynamics in complex networks.
 As we will show, our work has broad applications which include linear consensus \cite{Consensus2004Olfati,olfati2007consensus,MIAO2016Collision,LIU2009Consensus,nazerian2023single}, nonlinear control of networked systems \cite{liu2011controllability,yan2015spectrum,PC,panahi2022pinning}, and the control of extreme events and dragon kings in noisy systems \cite{Cavalcante2013Predictability}.